History of Darfur: Daju Period

 The Daju – inhabitants of Jebel Marra – appear to have been the dominant group in Darfur in the earliest period recorded.
 How long they ruled is uncertain with little being known of them save for a list of kings.
 A. J. Arkell (1959) mentions that the Daju are originally meroites who re-established their capital at Jebel Gadir (Gadir was a Daju king who died and buried beneath this Jebel which is attributed to him) in the Kordofan region.
 Due to an attack from Nubia about 1100 AD, and for a desire of expansion sultan Ahmed el-Daj relocated his capital to Jebel Marra.
 He won a battle against the Nubians at Wadi el-Malik and this made him a hero and Emperor for this event the Wadi took his name and his people became known as the Daju.
-The Nubians attacked the Daju empire again and caused the destruction of the city of Semna east of el-Fashir.
+The Nubians attacked the Daju empire again and caused the destruction of the city of Semna east of Al-Fashir.
 During this period the name of the country was Dardaju (land of the Daju).
 According to tradition the last sultan experienced a coup after his order to relocate Jebel Um-Kardoos and the Daju dynasty migrated westward after the famous Kasifurogei tale about the 15th century, the Tunjur assumed power and the country was renamed Dartunjur (land of Tunjur).
 The Egyptian historian al-Maqrizi, writing about 1400, described "Taju" as being a fairly powerful kingdom lying between Kanem and the Nile Valley.